wjakob/nanobind/docs/api_cmake.rst

       * - ``MODULE``
         - Specifies the name of the module that should be imported.
 Mandatory.
       * - ``OUTPUT``
-        - Specifies the name of the stub file that should be written.
+        - Specifies the name of the stub file (or directory if RECURSIVE option was specified) that should be written.
 The path is relative to ``CMAKE_CURRENT_BINARY_DIR`` for build-time stub generation and relative to ``CMAKE_INSTALL_PREFIX`` for install-time stub generation.
 Mandatory.